tiperes/cordova-plugin-advanced-background-mode/README.md

 ## 🌟 **Android 14+ Support** breaking changes

 - ❌ **Removed Silent configuration** - This configuration is no longer supported.
+- ❌ **Removed isEnabled function and enable/disable events** - Enable concept was promoting incorrect statuses on failed activation or when foreground service is killed by Android (e.g.: notifications are blocked).
 - ⚠️ **Background notification always visisble** - When enabling background mode, the foreground service and its notification will be initialized and displayed.
 The service and its notification will remain active being the app in foreground or background.
 The only way to hide it is to disable background mode.
 - ⚠️ **Avoid multiple enable/disable toggles** - Devices running Android 12+ may terminate the service aggressively.
 During the application's lifecycle, you should not reenable the background mode after it has been toogled from enabled to disabled.
 As previsouly, it starts disabled and you need to explicitly enable it.